 Yohimbe has been known to cause changes in blood pressure, rapid heart rate, tremors, anxiety and panic attacks, nausea, and vomiting.
 Better to check with your doctor about getting the prescription drug form of the active compounds in yohimbe and have your doctor follow up for any side effects.

-To learn more about senior health, check out the helpful links on the next page.
+To learn more about senior health, check out the helpful links below.

 ABOUT THE AUTHORS:

 Elizabeth Ward, M.S., R.D., is a nutrition consultant and writer.
 She is the author or coauthor of five books, including Super Nutrition After 50 and The Complete Idiot's Guide to Feeding Your Baby and Toddler.
 Ward is the nutrition editor of Muscle & Fitness Hers, a contributing editor for Environmental Nutrition, and a contributing writer for WebMD.com.